Global bifurcation of waves with multiple critical layers: Explicit examples

 Bifurcation with respect to $\mu$ is never possible for constant vorticity, as \eqref{eq:transversality_condition} can \emph{never} be satisfied.
 Therefore \Cref{thm:local_bifurcation} does not apply, in the way it is stated here.
 This is not unexpected, as changing $\mu$ merely constitutes a constant shift of $\overline{\psi}$, and one may equally well set $\mu \equiv 0$.
-Bifurcation with respect to $\lambda$, on the other hand, can be done from either of the bifurcation points
+Bifurcation with respect to $\lambda$, on the other hand, can be done from either of the simple bifurcation points

 for any $n \in \N$.
-Moreover, the transversality condition with respect to $\lambda$ becomes $\omega_0 \lambda_{n,\pm} \neq 2$, which is always satisfied.
+This is because the transversality condition with respect to $\lambda$ becomes $\omega_0 \lambda_{n,\pm} \neq 2$, which is always satisfied.
 Global bifurcation for the constant case, including stagnation, has already been studied in great detail in \cite{Constantin16Global}.